Party Girl (yacht): Design

 She features two master staterooms that are able to convert into a two-story master suite with private salon, an on-deck Jacuzzi and a spacious seaside beach club with a full gym and lounge.

 Party Girl has three tenders that can be used by guests.
-These include a 25-foot (7.5m) Dariel DT7.5 with stern-drive Yanmar diesel engine, a 21-foot (6.4m) Novurania 650 Pro, which can accommodate 12 guests and two crew, and a 15-foot (4.5m) SOLAS Zodiac Ribo rescue boat with 40hp Yamaha engine.
+These include a 25-foot (7.5m) Dariel DT7.5 with stern-drive Yanmar diesel engine, a 21-foot (6.4m) Novurania 650 Pro, which can accommodate 12 guests and two crew, and a 15-foot (4.5m) SOLAS Zodiac Ribo rescue boat with 40 hp Yamaha engine.

 Party Girl's toy list also includes four Yamaha FB 1800A-P FX Cruiser WaveRunners, four SeaBobs, eight Standup Coreban paddleboards, wakeboards, water skis and a variety of inflatable water toys.

 Engines

 She is powered by twin diesel MTU 12V4000M71 engines.